Chapter 7 : Back to School

 "Tsk tsk, you guys broke into Madame Hooch's office already?
 It's not even 11 o'clock on our first night back to school!"
 She chuckled as she tossed the Quidditch ball back to him.

 "Do you guys want to go upstairs?
 It's a bit crowded down here" I said to my girls.
-They all agreed so we headed towards the stairs to the girl's dorms.
+They agreed and we headed upstairs to my room.

-Just to clarify, Mina and I share a room while Kat and Malin are both rooming with other girls.
-Poor Malin got stuck with the worst of the worst in Slytherin: Pansy Parkington.
-I had been attending Hogwarts for less than an hour when Pansy had decided to add me to her long list of people she didn't like.
-I had just been sorted and when I went to sit down at the table I caught the tail end of someone's conversation.
+Mel and I share a room with two other girls, Francine Bogglewart and Daevia Brown.
+Our room usually ends up as home base for our group because out of the four of us we're the only two who live together.
+Poor Ari got stuck with the worst of the worst in Slytherin as a roommate: Pansy Parkington.
+I had been attending Hogwarts for less than an hour when Pansy decided to add me to her long list of people she didn't like.
+I had just been sorted as a fifth year transfer student among the incoming first years and when I went to sit down at the table I caught the tail end of someone's conversation.

 "...and she's such a slag!"
 I looked up and saw Pansy glowering at me from a small distance away.
 I wasn't familiar with the term at that point, but some later clarification had me wondering what I did to make her hate me so quickly.